 Earhart Truth Presentations: A rough start

 During the second half of the year, inspired by the success of veteran Earhart presenter Rob Ellos, of Stillwater, Minn., I embarked on my own attempt to spread the word, dubbing my new enterprise “Earhart Truth Presentations.”
-Sounds impressive, and I even had 1,000 business cards made for distribution to interested parties, but most of these are still in my drawer at home, and the inaugural version of Earhart Truth Presentations failed to pay for its rollout.
-I sent this flyer or a close version to many hundreds of assisted living facilities and senior centers, as well as Kiwanis, Rotary, Moose and Elk Lodges and Daughters of the American Revolution chapters within a 90-minute drive of Jacksonville, with pathetic results.
+Sounds impressive, and I even had 1,000 business cards made for distribution to interested parties, but most of these are still in my drawer at home.
+The inaugural version of Earhart Truth Presentations failed to pay for its rollout.
+I sent my query to many hundreds of assisted living facilities and senior centers, as well as Kiwanis, Rotary, Moose and Elk Lodges and Daughters of the American Revolution chapters within a 90-minute drive of Jacksonville, with pathetic results.
 Apparently only phony searches on tramped-down islands in the central Pacific have any chance of making money in the Earhart information business.

 After talking to the few groups I visited, it was obvious that it’s not the older people who aren’t interested, but the much younger activity directors who don’t care about the Earhart disappearance.
 The future of Earhart Truth Presentations is quite dim, with nothing at all scheduled for the New Year.
 As for Rob’s success in Stillwater and the Minneapolis-St. Paul area, maybe the baby boomers up there, the ones who run the senior facilities, are better educated and informed, and thus more inclined to invite him to their facilities.
 Who can say?